MidhunManu/StatWebSite/README.md

 # StatWebSite
-A website which can do many statistical , mathematical , electronic and CS related calculation
+A website which can do many statistical , mathematical , electronic and CS related calculations